benjamincrozat/content/posts/laravel-migrations.md

  --pest Generate an accompanying Pest test for the model
 ```

-## Use the migrate command to update your table schema
+## Use the migrate command to run your newest migrations

 To migrate your database, use the `php artisan migrate` command.